balena-io/balena-cli-advanced-masterclass/README.md

 immediately started the preloaded application.

 `balena preload` has a wealth of switches, and can modify the device significantly.
-It's well worth familiarising yourself with the options [here](https://github.com/balena-io/balena-cli/blob/master/doc/cli.markdown#preload).
+It's well worth familiarizing yourself with the options [here](https://github.com/balena-io/balena-cli/blob/master/doc/cli.markdown#preload).

 ### 5.2 Preregistering a Device